 What is Multi-Configuration Bulk Editing?

-Where to find the feature
+Where to find the Multi-Configuration Bulk Editing feature

 Please note

-The feature can be activated by your CSM or by contacting our Service Desk (only available for Premium customers) and is then available in the Admin Interface under the Account Settings.
+The feature can be activated by your CSM or by contacting our Service Desk (only available for Premium customers).
+When the feature is enabled it'll be available on the Configuration level of the Admin Interface under Account Settings (admin.usercentrics.eu rather than account.usercentrics.eu).

 On the Administrator tab, in the Bulk Editing section you'll find the Transfer Settings button.

-Pressing it will initiate a wizard that will guide you through the necessary steps.
+Pressing it will initiate a flow that will guide you through the necessary steps.

-Step 1: Select features
+Step 1: Select the features to apply in bulk

-In the tree view you can convenienty select single features like “Data Controlle”, or whole sections of features such as “Appearance”.
+In the treeview you can select individual features like Data Controller, or entire collections of features like Appearance.

 Step 2: Select target Configurations